Company-2024/dev-docs/source/tech_stacks/ai_ml.md

 # Machine Learning Stack

 Our tech stack comprises the following components.

-Refer to [Setup Guides](#) for details on how to correctly configure some of them.
+Refer to [Setup Guides](#) for details on how to correctly configure some of the tools and software discussed.

 Refer also to the [Python Stack page](#).

 ## Programming Languages

-Our standard for most machine learning and data science tasks is Python.
+Our standard for most machine learning and data science projects is Python.
 When high performance is essential, we use C++ and for embedded systems with no requirement for C++ features, we use C.